randy3k/R-Box/README.md

 * Send the selection to R (See settings for choosing default application)
 * If no syntax is selected, it sends the whole line where the cursor stays at.
+* Or if the current line ends with `{`, it finds the matching `}` and sends the whole block.

 #### Changing Working Directory
 **Keybinding:** `C-\`

-* Change working directory to where the current working script stays
+* Change working directory to where the current working script is located

 ####  Sourcing file
 **Keybinding:** `C-b`